WDI-SEA/google-shopping-functions/readme.md

 ## Further

-Prompt the user if they want to do the following things:
+Prompt the user if they want to do or see the following things, then do that thing based on what the user entered:

 1) The number of product items